Jakob Ankersen

-Jakob Svarrer Ankersen (born 22 September 1990) is a Danish professional footballer who plays as a winger for Danish 1st Division club Esbjerg fB.
+Jakob Svarrer Ankersen (born 22 September 1990) is a Danish professional footballer who plays as a winger.
 He is the twin brother of FC Nordsjælland player Peter Ankersen.

 Career

 Esbjerg fB

 On 24 June 2009, alongside his twin brother signed a professional contract and was promoted to the first team squad.
 He got his breakthrough in the 2010–11 season and was rewarded with a new contract until 2014.
 He extended his contract once again in July 2012 this time until 2016.
 He quickly became a regular part of the squad and played 32 league games in the 2012–13 season.

-Alongside twin brother Peter, he played an integral part of the Esbjerg fB team that following promotion won the Danish Cup and finished 4th in the Danish Superliga, forming a fast and aggressive right side for Esbjerg.
+Alongside twin brother Peter, he played a part of the Esbjerg fB team that following promotion won the Danish Cup and finished 4th in the Danish Superliga, forming a fast and aggressive right side for Esbjerg.

 After three successful season, Ankersen became a very wanted player, and his agent revealed in December 2013, that there had bin interest from the Netherlands and Belgium.
 According to BT, Ankersen rejected a bid from Norwegian club Rosenborg BK in August 2014.

 In January 2015 Ankersen announced, that he was looking for a new club to play for.
 Later the same day Esbjerg confirmed, that they hoped he remained at the club.